 In general, an improvement to a depreciable asset is treated as a capital expenditure, and the cost is recovered using the appropriate depreciation deduction.
-However, Section 190 allows a corporation to expense up to \$15,000 of the costs incurred in a single year for removing physical barriers to the handicapped or elderly in qualified facilities or public transportation vehicles.
+However, Section 190 allows a corporation to expense up to \$15,000 of the costs incurred in a single year for removing physical barriers to individuals with a disability or the elderly in qualified facilities or public transportation vehicles.
 Qualified expenses exceeding \$15,000 must be capitalized.